What are conventional loan limits?

 - The US Virgin Islands

 There are also higher loan limits (again, up to 50% above the minimum) in other areas of the US where homes are significantly more expensive than average.
-For example, the cap for the 10021 ZIP code in the Upper East Side in Manhattan in 2020 is also $765,600.
+For example, the cap for the 10021 ZIP code in Manhattan’s Upper East Side in New York for 2024 is also $1,149,825.

 All those figures are for single-family homes.
 And if you’re buying in one of the most expensive areas, the limits are higher for properties with multi-family occupancy: